 Broadly, my research examines how emerging information and computing technologies impact individuals and organizations.
 I seek to shed light on how we should design emerging technologies to support personal wellbeing (e.g., proactive health information management) and social good (e.g., data privacy transparency).
-Following the path, my research has covered a diversity of areas, including human-computer interaction, ubiquitous computing, information behavior, health informatics, library science, and digital curation.
+Following the path, my research has covered a diversity of areas, including human-computer interaction, ubiquitous computing, usable privacy, health informatics, information behavior, library science, and digital curation.

 Many children are spending increasing amounts of time each day using a wide range of screen media.
 Numerous government and local agencies provide advice to parents and other caregivers about children’s screen media practices.
 However, parents and caregivers sometimes struggle when trying to navigate this information and advice, and many youth services librarians are unsure how to talk to parents about becoming a “media mentor” for their children.

 Funded by the Institute of Museum and Library Services (IMLS), researchers from three U.S. universities collaboratively research and develop screen media education training modules for public librarians and community partners working with parents and/or caregivers of children ages 5 to 11.
 I worked on the study design and qualitative data collection in the first year of the project.

 Today’s consumer-facing activity trackers, such as fitness wristbands and smartwatches, often hold the promise of improving users’ health, yet problems in user interaction with activity tracking technology, such as low user adoption, short-lived use, and limited user engagement, undermine the potential health benefits.
 My dissertation research tackles these problems by developing a comprehensive understanding of non-patient healthy activity tracker users’ personal health information management (PHIM) with the data generated by their devices, an essential component of long-term user interaction with activity tracking technology.